A collective of students striving to build better cities.

 How to Apply

-Students interested in the CUSP Experiential Scholarship will have to secure an internship or research position on their own first.
-Once the position is granted, students will fill out a formal application, including a written essay about their responsibilities and future goals, and how it relates to their current master’s degree.
-Students will be asked to disclose if the internship offers compensation and if so, to what extent.
+Students interested in the CUSP Experiential Scholarship will have to secure an internship or guided research on their own first.
+Once the position is granted, students will fill out the CUSP internship application (linked below), including basic information about their position as well as brief written responses about their responsibilities and future goals, and how it relates to their current master’s degree.
 A committee of CUSP faculty and staff will review the applications and evaluate based on prior academic performance and the quality of the internship itself.
 Award recipients will be announced before summer tuition is due so students may plan accordingly.

 2024 Application Dates

-To be announced once the NYU Academic Calendar and NYU Bursar’s Office dates have been released.
+Please refer to the NYU Academic Calendar and NYU Bursar’s Office for official dates.